-Item Description Stabilized crop resolution Displays the dimensions of the stabilized frame after cropping is applied.
-Minimum cropping ratio Drag the slider to set the amount of cropping that can be applied to stabilize a clip.
-This setting is persisted when changing the selected clip or exiting the Stabilize Clip workspace.
-When stabilizing a clip using a Minimum cropping ratio setting that is too large, clips with significant camera shake may exhibit a black border around the frame.
-We recommend using a setting that is close to the default cropping ratio value in manual mode.
-To check the default manual cropping ratio, click the Manual button and double-click the Cropping ratio slider handle to reset the setting to its default.
-Minimum stabilized crop resolution Displays the minimum dimensions of the stabilized frame based on the Minimum cropping ratio setting.
+Item Description Auto cropping amount After the clip is analyzed, this indicator represents the amount of cropping that will be used to stabilize the clip.
+Maximum cropping amount Drag the slider - or the dashed line (3) in the graph - to set the amount of cropping that can be applied to stabilize a clip.
+If the automatic adjustment results in a clip that is larger than the maximum cropping amount, the Maximum cropping amount will be used.
+If the automatic adjustment results in a clip that is smaller than the Maximum cropping amount setting, the automatic adjustment results will be used.
+This setting is persisted when changing the selected clip or exiting the Correct clip workspace.
+When stabilizing a clip using a Maximum cropping amount setting that is too large, clips with significant camera shake may exhibit a black border around the frame.
+We recommend using a setting that is close to the default cropping size in manual mode.
+To check the default manual cropping amount slider handle to reset the setting to its default.
+Source resolution Displays the dimensions of the source media before cropping is applied.
+Corrected crop Displays the dimensions of the stabilized frame after cropping is applied.